AIBO: AIBO Remote Framework

-Remotely access capabilities of AIBO MIND including behaviors and pattern recognition from a Windows PC.
-Same functionality used in the Aibo Entertainment Player.
+AIBO remote framework allows one to remotely access capabilities of AIBO MIND, including behaviors and pattern recognition, from a Windows PC.
+The same functionality is used in the AIBO Entertainment Player.
 The AIBO Remote Framework is a Windows PC API based on Visual C++.
 The Framework can be used to write code that can remotely control an AIBO running MIND2 or MIND3 Aiboware via a wireless LAN.
 Commercial usage is allowed, and the license fee is free.

 Other Development Environments

 Several robot software development frameworks have been developed that support AIBOs, including URBI, Tekkotsu, and Pyro.

 Current Projects

-AiBO+ is a replacement personality for Sony ERS-7.
+AiBO+ is a replacement personality for the ERS-7.
 The project provides an AEP-like application (AiBO+ Client) to connect to the robot under Ubuntu Linux, Windows, Mac OS X, iOS, and Android.
 The owner can control the dog, play a game and see the robot state.

-AIBO Control allows Android users to control AIBO ERS-7's running URBI.
+AIBO Control allows Android users to control AIBO ERS-7s running URBI.

 The Open-R and GCC based toolchain has been updated by the community to use GCC 5.4, Binutils 2.24 and Newlib 1.15.
 This improvement brings the latest C++11/C++14 features and modern software to program the robot.
 The packaged version of the old and updated AIBO toolchain is available for Ubuntu in a PPA.